Get Rid of Pesky Voles With Our Favorite Nontoxic Repellent

 • Type: Ultrasonic

-• Coverage: 7,000 square feet per stake
+• Coverage: 6,000 square feet (1,500 square feet per unit)

-• Quantity: 4 stakes
+• Quantity: 4

-Get the Ellassay Ultrasonic vole repellent on Amazon.
+Get the Xmuniha vole repellent at Amazon.

 How We Chose the Best Vole Repellents

-Years of experience covering home goods and gardening supplies as well as extensive product research went into creating this guide.
+Years of experience covering home goods and gardening supplies, as well as extensive product research, went into creating this guide.
 We explored more than 35 vole deterrent options and weighed a number of practical considerations before making our recommendations.

 • Type: There are several different types of vole repellents on the market, and we aimed to include options of each variety to appeal to the widest array of shoppers.